yii-tools/forms/docs/input/text.md

 ## Suffix

-This following code will generate a suffix for the text.
+The following code shows how to create a text with suffix.

 ```php
 <?php